Private Limited Company can be a right choice for you

 FOCUS OF MANAGEMENT

-Mangers of public company are focused on increasing the value of shares, whereas managers of private company are more flexible in short term and long term business decisions.
+Managers of a public company are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.

 STOCK MARKET PRESSURE

-Private limited companies are not pressurised by stock market and it don’t have to worry about shareholder expectations and interference as long as they work within law.
+Private limited companies are not pressurized by the stock market and it doesn’t have to worry about shareholder expectations and interference as long as they work in law.
 Shareholders in public companies are focused on current earnings and they exert pressure on the company to increase earnings.

 MINIMUM SHARE CAPITAL

 You will need a lot of money for a public company.
 A public company is required minimum share capital of Rs.5, 00,000.
 For a private company, earlier minimum number of share capital was Rs.1, 00,000.
 Therefore there is no pressure of fund requirements.

 It is obviously not appropriate, for competitors to know about your business secrets.